DavidG1011/Behavioral-Cloning-RC-Car-Project/README.md

 ### Training Woes:
 Inherently, behavior cloning produces a model that can only be as good as the training data put into it.
 This meant that the RC car had to be manually driven for 10 - 15 laps around the track as perfectly as possible to get sufficient training data.
 Now, this presented a problem, as my RC skills aren't what you would call.."good".
 This meant I had to practice a lot, recharge the car's battery for a few hours, then try again.
 Eventually after a couple days worth of effort, and about 15 different models, I finally had one sufficient enough to navigate my car to some degree of success.
+This model can be seen in a video located [here](https://github.com/DavidG1011/Behavioral-Cloning-RC-Car-Project/blob/master/Videos/1.mp4) (will have to be viewed raw).